bixcop18/module4_RNAseq/Practical5_VariantCalling_ArabidopsisAccessions.md

 * A complete list of consequences can be found at Ensembl [here] (https://www.ensembl.org/info/genome/variation/predicted_data.html#consequences).

 * How would you quickly count the number of stop codons and non-synomymous substitutions effects in the new snpeff.vcf file.
 How many of each are there?
-It is better to use a filter tool howeever e.g. snpSift (see via the snpEff manual above)
+It is better to use a filtering tool however e.g. snpSift (see via the snpEff manual above)

 * Another SNP effect annotation tool to look at is the
 the Ensembl [Variant Effect Predictor (VEP)](https://www.ensembl.org/info/docs/tools/vep/index.html) which also has its own [filtering tool](https://www.ensembl.org/info/docs/tools/vep/script/vep_filter.html).